getify/You-Dont-Know-JS/up & going/ch2.md

 ## Variables

-In JavaScript, variable names (as well as function names) must be valid *identifiers*.
+In JavaScript, variable names (including function names) must be valid *identifiers*.
 The strict and complete rules for valid characters in identifiers are a little complex when you consider nontraditional characters such as Unicode.
 If you only consider typical ASCII alphanumeric characters, though, the rules are simple.

 An identifier must start with `a`-`z`, `A`-`Z`, `$`, or `_`.
 It can then contain any of those characters plus the numerals `0`-`9`.